rupl/chrisruppel.com/travel/_posts/2016-02-29-myanmar-immigration-process.md

 First step is to get an eVisa.
 Do this before you book your flight, because there's a 50USD non-refundable application fee.
 It's unlikely, but if they reject your application and you already booked a flight, that's two non-refundable fees you paid.

 [Go to the official Ministry of Immigration website](http://evisa.moip.gov.mm/) to apply for your visa.
 Don't do it through an agency.
-The official application process is very fast, whith most people receiving approval within 1-3 days.
+The official application process is very fast, with most people receiving approval within 1-3 days.
 So anyone promising to expidite it is just taking you for some money.

 Be sure to read the [Tourist Visa requirements for Myanmar](http://evisa.moip.gov.mm/NoticetoTourists.aspx).
 They're pretty ordinary; you basically need a digital passport photo, a major credit card to pay, and a passport which is valid for at least 6 months after your actual date of entry (NOT the date of eVisa application).
 There's also a list of the 100 countries who can receive a visa.
 That's a lot less than many countries so double check to find your passport on the list!